Blog » Scuba Diving Articles » Dive Safety » Diving Accident Analysis: Christine Gauci Fatality | Malta 2020

 During descent, Gauci experienced buoyancy control issues that necessitated the intervention of her dive buddy.
 Between 16-18m depth, Castillo helped Gauci deal with difficulties dumping gas.
 He suggested aborting the dive at that point, but she signalled to proceed with the dive.
 Subsequently, upon arriving at 28m depth, Castillo again had to physically assist Gauci by holding her down and releasing gas from her BCD.

 Comments: The repeated need for intervention and physical assistance from the outset of the dive should have been a ‘red flag’ to abort.
-Again, that’s especially true on a risk consequential tech dive.
+Again, that’s especially true on a risk-consequential tech dive.

-A single ‘glitch’ in the process of planning, preparing and conducting a dive may not be meaningfully significant.
+A single ‘glitch’ in the process of planning, preparing, and conducting a dive may not be meaningfully significant.
 However, when glitches occur in a series, it can signify an underlying problem that you aren’t consciously aware of.
 Whether you believe in luck or not, do make a habit of respecting warning signs when they repeatedly show themselves.

 Buoyancy issues on descent should never be overlooked or disregarded.
 Insufficient weighting is never a problem that goes away during a dive; it only amplifies as more gas is consumed.
 Buoyancy issues early in a technical dive should absolutely necessitate serious and responsible decision-making about aborting.

-Fishing Net Entanglement:
+Fishing Net Entanglement

-Comments: Fishing net entanglements do occur when ocean diving, and it is often preferable to allow one’s buddy or team to assist and extricate you.
+Fishing net entanglements do occur when ocean diving and it is often preferable to allow one’s buddy or team to assist and extricate you.
 Again, my thoughts on this are that it was yet another glitch on that dive.
-Such patterns need to be recognized as a warning and acted upon.
-Some might call it ‘bad luck’, but there are often insidious physiological, psychological or cognitive performance issues causing the glitches to occur.
-Don’t let pride or stubbornness impede accepting that you’re having a bad day and that it might be best to take a rest-day from diving instead.
+Such patterns need to be recognized as a warning sign and acted upon.

-Insufficient Weighting:
+Insufficient Weighting

 Following exit from the cave, Castillo directed that the pair should ascend to a shallower depth for the return swim to shore.
 As they arrived at 15m, Gauci again suffered issues with positive buoyancy.
 Castillo donated 2kgs of his own weight to her, but that proved insufficient.
 He then found and gave her a “heavy rock” to hold.
-Again, when asked, Gauci signalled her intention to continue the dive.
+Again, when asked, Gauci signaled her intention to continue the dive.

-Gas Depletion:
+Gas Depletion

 During the trial, it was established that Gauci had consumed 70 bars of her primary gas within the first 20 minutes of the dive, at a depth of only 10m.
-This indicated an incredibly high gas consumption rate; e.g. if using twin 12L cylinders, the SAC would have been 42 litres per minute.
+This indicated an incredibly high gas consumption rate; e.g. if using twin 12L cylinders, the SAC would have been 42 liters per minute.
 During the accident inquest, it was determined that Gauci’s primary cylinders were drained empty when she surfaced.
 Her additional deco gas stage was, however, full.

-Comments: Team/buddy gas checks are one of the most essential, yet most neglected, protocols in diving.
+Team/buddy gas checks are one of the most essential, yet most neglected, protocols in diving.
 Divers know they should do them, but often just don’t have the focus necessary to remember to do them frequently enough to be meaningful.
-In many cases that can be significant of cognitive overload: the diver is too mentally taxed (distracted) on their dive to mentally track the passage of time and receive an unconscious mental prompt to do something routine.

 If you find yourself ‘losing track of things’ on your dives; such as gas levels, time, depth, buddy situation or navigational location, it may be wise to consider simplifying the dives you undertake.